kdorsel/gridsome-portfolio-starter/blog/2020-10-08-twincat-vision-part-1.md

 ### Background
 Let's start with the final image with all found edges displayed.
 The red O is the start of the search line and the red X the end.
 The green lines are the best fit line while the blue X are the matched points.
-The original is 2500x2000px hence the small markups.
-You can grab the raw version [here](./images/geometry.jpg).
+The [original](/vision-original.png) is 2500x2000px hence the small markups.

 ![background](./images/geometry.jpg)